Our Greatest Gift and Need

 Too often we mistake our communities of faith for dogma, certain beliefs, attendance of services, giving of our time, talent and treasure to the community.
 These are all certainly important but they can never replace kindness, love, compassion.
 If the former does exceed these we will turn cruel, judgmental, hostile.
 We will find it is us who are in the greatest need for we have lost our greatest lover.

-Posted on March 26, 2017, in Message/Sermon Notes and tagged #communityoffaith, #compassion, #give, #grace, #kindness, #kindnessisalwayspossible, #religioniskindness, #remember, #whoarewe, #whoweare, #wisdom, love.
+Posted on March 26, 2017, in Mindfulness and tagged #communityoffaith, #compassion, #give, #grace, #kindness, #kindnessisalwayspossible, #religioniskindness, #remember, #whoarewe, #whoweare, #wisdom, love.
 Bookmark the permalink.
 Leave a comment.